 Prosilica GT cameras are engineered to cope with harsh environments, extreme temperature variations, and constantly changing light conditions.
 They have a GigE port and work with Gigabit Ethernet hardware and cable lengths up to 100 meters.
 Prosilica GT cameras are GigE Vision V1.2 and GenICam SFNC V1.2.1 compliant.

 Scope of delivery

 Your Allied Vision camera is delivered with the following components:

-- Prosilica GT GigE Vision camera - Download instructions
+- Prosilica GT GigE Vision camera - Download instructions for First Camera Operation document

 What else do you need?